-Exalgo is a prescription drug approved by the Food and Drug Administration (FDA) to treat severe pain in opioid-tolerant people in cases where long-term, continual pain relief is needed and other treatments are not effective.
-Exalgo may be referred to by its drug name, Hydromorphone.
-Hydromorphone is also sold under the brand name Dilaudid.
+Exalgo is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat severe pain in opioid-tolerant people in cases where long-term, continual pain relief is needed and other treatments are not effective.
+Exalgo may be referred to by its drug name, hydromorphone.

 Exalgo is an opioid, or synthetic opiate, that works as a potent analgesic (painkiller).
 Exalgo is believed to work by reducing the perception of pain.